(updated May 1, 2023)

 There are three kinds of fees payable to the school.

-– The Registration Fee is payable at the time of registration and includes the following yearly costs: each Child/Familys Insurance, individual student supplies.
+– The Registration/Administration Fee is payable at the time of registration and includes the each Child/Familys Insurance and individual student supplies.
 The Registration Fee is non-refundable.

-– Tuition Fees is the fee are required to pay staff, building insurance, utilities, and general building upkeep.
+– Tuition Fees are the monthly fees that are required to pay staff, building insurance, utilities, other supplies and general building upkeep.
 Tuition fees can be paid by two means:

 –One time payment of the full yearly tuition, (recommended for families whose children are have attended the previous years 3’s class)